lofar-astron/prefactor/docs/source/image.rst

 Image pipeline
 ==============

 This pipeline produces an image of the full FOV, using the full bandwidth.
+The parset is named ``Pre-Facet-Image.parset``.
 It is intended primarily for use in production.

 Options
 -------